thelfer/mfem-mgis/docs/paper/joss/paper.md

 MMM has added the following mechanical features compared to pure MFEM approach:

 - Ability to handle several materials which distinct constitutive equations.
-- Support for internal state variables (defined at quadrature points).
+- Support for internal state variables (defined at quadrature points):
 	- MGIS data structures
 	- Use mechanical behavior laws from MFront
-- Support for complex boundary conditions specific to nonlinear mechanics.
+- Support for complex boundary conditions specific to nonlinear mechanics:
 	- Periodic evolution problems
+ 	- Dirichlet boundaries conditions
-- Support for post-processing specific to nonlinear mechanic
+- Support for post-processing specific to nonlinear mechanic:
-	- Compute stress and strain for each materials
+	- computeMeanThermodynamicForcesValues: Compute the macroscopic stress and strain for each materials:
-	- Paraview post processing files with internal state variables
+	- ParaviewExportIntegrationPointResultsAtNodes: Paraview post processing files with internal state variables according to MGIS
+ 	- ComputeResultantForceOnBoundary: TODO
 - Flexible support to easily customize your problem:
 	- Number of level of uniform refinement
-   	- Element type and order
+   	- Element family and order
    	- Boundary conditions
    	- Solver and Preconditionner used